exoframejs/exoframe/packages/exoframe-website/docs/development/templates.md

   username,
   // response stream, used to send log back to user resultStream,
+  // containers from the same project that already existed before this update existing,
   // temp dir that contains the project tempDockerDir,
   // docker-related things